Timothyw0/react-wedding/README.md

 ## 1.1 11/14/2023
 Added additional photos into the gallery on the About Us page.

+## 1.2 11/15/2023
+Update hotel link for Saturday-Sunday stays only

 ## Welcome!

 This is my personal project to create my own wedding website using ReactJS as a Single Page Application (SPA).